showall/nd0821-c3-starter-code/starter/model_card_template.md

 The evaluation data from 20% of the publicly available data from https://archive.ics.uci.edu/ml/datasets/census+income.

 ## Metrics
 The model was evaluated using Precision, recall and F-beta scores.
+The score obtain for the model is precision :0.7924 , recall :0.5603 , fbeta:0.656.

 ## Ethical Considerations
 The use of race and gender alludes to the fact that there are possibilities of work income disparities between race and/or gender groups.